Code-Institute-Submissions/Paul-Glanville-milestone2_MayResub/README.md

 ## User Stories

-As a user it is important to understand the rules of the game, and the instructions on how to play.
+As the user it is important to understand the rules of the game, and the instructions on how to play which are displayed below the game view.
-As the player I can clearly see the game layout, read the instructions and rules i scroll down passed the game layout and everything is on one page for easy access.
+As the player I can clearly see the game layout, read the instructions and rules when I scroll down passed the game layout and everything is on one page for easy access.

+As the levels increase the user is expected to witness an increase in difficulty as well until all rounds are cleared or an incorrect tile is clicked and game is reset.

 ---